-are not entitled" and did not find any penological reasons for such housing.
+Not all courts that recognize the defense of "overall institutional concerns" will show deference to prison officials.
+For example, in Armstrong v.
+Schwarzenegger, defendants argued that they had legitimate "penological" (relating to prison management or criminal rehabilitation) reasons to house a class of incarcerated people in county jails rather than state prisons, and that they were entitled to deference.
+The court, however, found that prison management "demand[ed] deference to which they are not entitled" and did not find any penological reasons for such housing.
 Additionally, some courts require more than penological interests alone for a modification to qualify as unreasonable.
 For example, in Henderson v.
 Thomas, the court stated that prior cases did not "require this court to treat penological interests as a trump on the plaintiffs' [ADA] statutory rights," before finding that, while the prison had a legitimate penological interest in diminishing the spread of HIV to other incarcerated people, they could prevent HIV transmissions while still allowing reasonable modifications for the plaintiff.
 Because of the variety of approaches used by courts, as well as the fact-specific nature of the courts' determinations, you should see how courts have ruled in your jurisdiction when making a claim.

-(d) The Turner Test in ADA and Section 504 Claims for Incarcerated People with Diabetes.
+(d) The Turner Test in ADA and Section 504 Claims for Incarcerated People with Diabetes

 Circuit courts have used the Turner v.
-Safley147 test in ADA and Section 504 cases to decide when a prison policy can legally discriminate against incarcerated people with disabilities.
-Under this test, prison policies are acceptable if they are "reasonably related to legitimate penological interests," meaning that the policies make sense and are related to a valid prison concern or goal.
-148 Some courts have used this test to decide what is a reasonable modification under the ADA for incarcerated people with disabilities.
-149
+Safley test in ADA and Section 504 cases to decide when a prison policy can legally discriminate against incarcerated people with disabilities.
+Under this test, prison policies are acceptable if they are "reasonably related to legitimate penological interests," meaning that the policies are related to a legitimate prison concern or goal.
+Some courts have used this test to decide what is a reasonable modification under the ADA for incarcerated people with disabilities.

-The Turner test is usually used to decide incarcerated people' constitutional claims, not statutory claims like the ADA and Section 504.
-Some experts believe the Turner test is inappropriate in ADA cases.150 It is better for incarcerated people when courts do not use Turner, because the ADA and
+The Turner test is usually used to decide incarcerated people's constitutional claims, not statutory claims like the ADA and Section 504.
+Some experts believe the Turner test is inappropriate in ADA cases.
+It is better for incarcerated people when courts do not use Turner, because the ADA and

-^{145.} Armstrong v.
-Schwarzenegger, 622 F.3d 1058, 1069 (9th Cir.
+$^{146}$ Armstrong v.
+Schwarzenegger, 622 F.3d 1058, 1069-1070 (9th Cir.
 2010) (finding that defendant's practice of placing certain classes of incarcerated people in county jails as opposed to state jails did not have a legitimate penological interest).

-^{146.} Henderson v.
-Thomas, 913 F.Supp.2d 1267, 1313-1314 (M.D.
+&lt;sup>147 Henderson v.
+Thomas, 913 F. Supp.
+2d 1267, 1313-1314 (M.D.
 Ala.
 2012).

-^{147.} Turner v.
+&lt;sup>148 Turner v.
 Safley, 482 U.S. 78, 89-91, 107 S. Ct.
 2254, 2261-2262, 96 L. Ed.
 2d 64, 79-80 (1987) (establishing a reasonableness test for courts to apply to incarcerated people's constitutional challenges to prison regulations).

-^{148.} Turner v.
+Turner v.
 Safley, 482 U.S. 78, 89-91, 107 S. Ct.
 2254, 2261-2262, 96 L. Ed.
 2d 64, 79-80 (1987).
 In Turner, the Supreme Court identified four factors used to determine the "reasonableness" of a challenged prison regulation: (1) whether there is a "valid, rational connection' between the prison regulation and the legitimate governmental interest put forward to justify it"; (2) whether there are other ways an incarcerated person could exercise the right at issue; (3) "the impact [that] accommodation . . . will have on guards and other inmates, and on the allocation of prison resources generally"; and (4) whether there are "ready alternatives" to the regulation.
 The Turner test generally is used when incarcerated people claim that their constitutional rights have been violated.
 For further discussion of the Turner test, see Chapter 16 of the JLM, "Using 42 U.S.C. § 1983 to Obtain Relief from Violations of Federal Law."